astriaai/astria-docs/docs/features/faceid.md

 See example prompts in the [gallery](https://www.astria.ai/gallery?text=faceid)

 ## Overview
-FaceID is a a model adapter allowing to generate image while preserving a person identity without fine-tuning.
+FaceID is a model adapter allowing to generate image while preserving a person identity without fine-tuning.
+Input images can be as few as just one image.

 ## Usage
 1. Generate a placeholder fine-tune dataset which will contain the person images.
 The fine-tune will not go through training and will be immediately ready.